|

 leave it open until lightning stirkes.
 Photographing lightning during the daytime is a more difficult matter.
 You have to be very quick on the shutter release the moment you see the first pulse.
 If you are fortunate

 (and quick enough) the second pulse will be more dramatic than the first and you will capture it on film.
-That was the case in the top photo.
-You can't see it in this small internet reproduction but a large print
+It was late dusk when the top photo was taken, and darker to the eye than the photo would indicate.
+The street

-reveals lots of little feeder bolts coming down in addition to the large forked double bolt.
+down in addition to the large forked double bolt.
 My family and I were eating at Braum's on the corner of Briarwood and US 66.
 It had been raining.
-As we ate the sun broke
+As we ate the sun broke out of the clouds and turned the streets into

-out of the clouds and turned the streets into liquid gold.
+liquid gold.
 I rushed outside and took the middle photo from near the Braum's parking lot.
-If you are in Yukon, stop at Braum's and have a sandwich or ice cream
+If you are in Yukon, stop at Braum's and have a sandwich or ice cream cone.
+The bottom photo was one of a series

-cone.
-The bottom photo was one of a series of photos I was working on for the Yukon Review back when I took photos for the local newspaper.
-One of the photos in this series ended up in color on the front page of the
+of photos I was working on for the Yukon Review back when I took photos for the local newspaper.
+One of the photos in this series ended up in color on the front page of the Yukon Review on July 4, 1990.